-Current income tax relating to items recognized outside profit or loss is recognized outside profit or loss (either in other comprehensive income or in equity).
-Current income tax is recognized in correlation to the underlying transaction either in other comprehensive income or directly in equity.
+Current income tax relating to items recognised outside profit or loss is recognised outside profit or loss (either in other comprehensive income or in equity).
+Current income taxes are recognised in correlation to the underlying transaction either in other comprehensive income or directly in equity.
 Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where appropriate.